 This course is for students who have already obtained credit for MAM3041H.
 It consists of two modules of MAM3040W which were not taken as MAM3041H and which, together with MAM3041H, would constitute the contents of MAM3040W.
-A student who takes both MAM3041H and MAM3048H may count the combination as equivalent to MAM3040W, provided a written project is completed.
+A student who takes both MAM3041H and MAM3048H may count the combination as equivalent to MAM3040W.